Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

-The Darwin Manuscripts Project is a comprehensive, born-digital edition of all Darwin's massive collection of scientific manuscripts.
-Had it been published some few years ago it would have appeared in multiple hard-cover volumes and it would have been called The Scientific Manuscripts of Charles Darwin.
-In the digital age, the DMP edition provides high-resolution images for each original Darwin manuscript.
-But these are accompanied by edited transcriptions that aim to reach the high standard of traditional historical editions.
+Had the edited manuscripts been published some few years ago it would have appeared in multiple hard-cover volumes and would have been called The Scientific Manuscripts of Charles Darwin.
+In the digital age, instead, the DMP edition provides high-resolution images and highly detailed and accurate edited transcriptions for each of Darwin's original manuscripts.

 In browsing this Edited Manuscripts section of DMP, one is combing through Darwin's papers according to the emergent structure of his scientific thought and practice.

 Elsewhere, in the Catalogue of Darwin Manuscripts section, in contrast, one has his papers in the exact order that they are now preserved at Cambridge.

 This dual access to the archive is made possible because in the digital age the edition is based on a very extensive database.
 That database includes the Cambridge Catalogue of the Darwin Manuscripts, which DMP is responsible for maintaining and updating in collaboration with the Manuscripts Department of Cambridge University Library.